ChouYuanjue/bibliotheca-runnel/data/fragments/teach-mlp/index.md

 - Scholar A: We shouldn't start from regression at all.

-- Runnel (18:33): Starting from regression is conducive to intuitively understanding a "fitting" process.
+- Runnel: Starting from regression is conducive to intuitively understanding a "fitting" process.
 Using linear functions cannot achieve this fitting, so non-linear ones are necessary.

 - Runnel: That's the reason why he chose to start from regression.